-- The centre is licensed for total of 100 children at any one time this includes the Sessional Preschool. - There are 12 Under 2 places and 88 2-5 year old places. - Child Care is offered 7am -6pm Monday to Friday with am 7.00-12.30pm and pm sessions available 12.30pm-6.00pm only in the preschool as of 2019. - The child care component is offered 50 weeks per year with the centre closing for two weeks per year over the Christmas/ New Year Period)
+- The centre is licensed for a total of 100 children at any one time this includes the Sessional Preschool. - There are 12 Under 2 places and 88 2-5 year old places. - Child Care is offered 7am-6pm Monday to Friday - The child care component is offered 50 weeks per year with the centre closing for two weeks per year over the Christmas/ New Year Period